dutchmims/Ladybugs/README.md

 8. Sources

 # Project Overview
-To produce and a fun, addictive and interactive memory card game where the user's aim is to find all matching ladybugs as quick as possible.
+To produce a fun, addictive and interactive memory card game where the user's aim is to find all matching ladybugs.
 It is suitable for any age.
 It's easy to pick up and play without instructions.

 # Features

-# Header
+## Header

 The header is simply the name of the website and game.
 It also hosts the score.